discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ### Defer

-As we saw in the [Replying to slash commands](#replying-to-slash-commands) section:
+As you saw in the [Replying to slash commands](#replying-to-slash-commands) section:

 ::: danger
 You MUST reply to the interaction within **3 seconds** of receiving it.
 :::

-But what if our command takes more than 3 seconds to process before it can reply?
-To solve this, we can defer the interaction with `.deferReply()` within 3 seconds of receiving it.
+But what if your command takes more than 3 seconds to process before it can reply?
+To solve this, you can defer the interaction with `.deferReply()` within 3 seconds of receiving it.
 This is how it will look when you defer an interaction:

 ```js:no-line-numbers
 await interaction.deferReply();